The solar discs that could power Earth

 Gulf of Mexico waters, by Cynthia Shahan, CleanTechnica.

 Action is required across our government agencies that help the U.S. economy tick and our general society function.
 The government-facilitated leasing of shared public lands and waters for oil and gas development must be phased out.
 The financial institutions that invest in and insure fossil fuel infrastructure (like pipelines, plastics manufacturing facilities, and power plants) need to recognize their profound role in enabling climate change.
-And those tasked […]
+And those tasked with […]

 Read the Full Article